 Physics should be preceded by Algebra I and II courses and geometry.

-- Use scalars and vectors to visualize and calculate concepts of motion.
+- Kinematics: Students will learn to use scalars and vectors to visualize and calculate concepts of motion.

-- Demonstrate an understanding of how energy is transferred and changed from one form to another.
+- Work and Energy: Students will demonstrate an understanding of how energy is transferred and changed from one form to another.

-- Know the relationship between magnetism and electricity.
+- Magnetism: Students will describe the relationship between magnetism and electricity.

-- Have a general understanding of atomic theory, including fusion and fission.
+- Atomic and Nuclear Physics: Students will acquire a general understanding of atomic theory, including fusion and fission.